TechyCloud/terraform-vpc/README.md

 ## Usage
 You can download terraform code [here](https://github.com/TechyCloud/terraform-vpc/archive/main.zip) to setup the VPC with public & private subnets.

 Once downloaded you can update the below vaiables in main.tf file.
-If you want to add more then two subnets either public or private subnets you can add subnet CIDR range in like below on respective variables.
+If you want to add more then two subnets either public or private subnets you can add subnet **CIDR range** like below on respective variables.

 > public_subnets_cidr = ["10.20.1.0/24", "10.20.2.0/24", "10.20.3.0/24"]
+> private_subnets_cidr = ["10.20.5.0/24", "10.20.6.0/24", 10.20.7.0/24]

+Like wise, You can add the **availability zone** in the both(Public & Private) vaiables.

+> public_subnets_Zone = ["ap-south-1a", "ap-south-1a", "ap-south-1b"]

 ```
 VPC_Name =  "Test-VPC"